 According to data collected between 2012 and 2016 from the Pennsylvania Commission on Crime and Delinquency (PCCD), law enforcement received nearly 900,000 reports of crimes across the state.
 These incidents resulted in approximately 420,000 arrests annually.

-Even if you did commit the crime, we can represent your case so the court understands just why this event unfolded the way it did.
-In doing so, we hope that to reveal the full truth behind the events in question, so our clients can someday move on to put this mistake behind them.
+Even if you did commit the crime, we can represent your case, so the court understands just why this event unfolded the way it did.
+In doing so, we hope to reveal the full truth of the events in question, so our clients can someday move on to put this mistake behind them.

 Our firm represents clients charged with a variety of offenses, ranging from minor traffic violations to charges that could result in lengthy prison sentences if convicted.

 Further, we practice in areas that can help offenders get back on the right track, rather than condemning them because of one mistake.